quasarframework/quasar/docs/src/pages/vue-components/carousel.md

 ::: danger Keep Alive
 * Please take notice of the Boolean `keep-alive` prop for QCarousel, if you need this behavior.
 Do NOT use Vue's native `<keep-alive>` component over QCarouselSlide.
-* Should you need the `keep-alive-include` or `keep-alive-exclude` props then the QCarouselSlide `name`s must be valid Vue component names (no spaces allowed, don't start with a number etc).
+* Should you need the `keep-alive-include` or `keep-alive-exclude` props then the QCarouselSlide `names` must be valid Vue component names (no spaces allowed, don't start with a number etc).
 :::

 ### Basic